navnorth/lr-search-widget/README.md

 3. Run `./setup.sh`
 4. Follow installation instructions

+## Pretty URL Configuration
+This project includes a `.htaccess` in `public/` that should work immediately when using Apache.
+If the provided `.htaccess` file does not work or you are not using Apache, please refer to the laravel 4 documentation on pretty URL configuration: http://laravel.com/docs/installation#pretty-urls

 ## API Documentation
 Further documentation and examples for available API endpoints is available at /help